Hipparionini: Evolutionary history

 Hipparionini originated in North America during the late Early Miocene, around 17 million years ago.
 In North America, hipparionins were equally diverse to equins during the Middle Miocene but overtook them in species richness during the Late Miocene and Early Pliocene.
 At the end of the Hemphillian (during the latest Miocene) hipparionins severely declined in diversity.
 Hipparionines eventually went extinct in North America during the Early Pleistocene, by which time they were confined to the southern latitudes of the continent.
 Following the end of the Miocene, hipparionines were only represented in North America by very small (sheep-sized) species of Cormohipparion and Nannippus.

-Following their origin in North America, a member of the genus Cormohipparion crossed over into Eurasia via the Bering Land Bridge around 11.4-11 million years ago, becoming ancestral to all Old World hipparionines which was followed shortly afterwards by a migration into Africa around 10.5 million years ago, though hipparionines did not begin significantly diversifying in Africa until around 7.5 million years ago.
+Following their origin in North America, a member of the genus Cormohipparion crossed over into Eurasia via the Bering Land Bridge around 11.4–11 million years ago, becoming ancestral to all Old World hipparionines which was followed shortly afterwards by a migration into Africa around 10.5 million years ago, though hipparionines did not begin significantly diversifying in Africa until around 7.5 million years ago.
 During their first few million years in Eurasia, they coexisted alongside more primitive anchitheriin horses, which had cross the Bering Land Bridge from North America 8 million years earlier, which subsequently became extinct around 9 million years ago.
-Hipparionines subsequently diversified in Afro-Eurasia, reaching maximum diversity around 7.6-6.8 million years ago, though at the end of the Miocene, around 6.8-5.3 million years ago, numerous lineages of Old World hipparionine lineages became extinct.
-During the following Pliocene, Old World hipparionines exhibited developed larger body sizes and higher crowned teeth to cope with environmental change.
+Hipparionines subsequently diversified in Afro-Eurasia, reaching maximum diversity around 7.6–6.8 million years ago, though at the end of the Miocene, around 6.8–5.3 million years ago, numerous lineages of Old World hipparionine lineages became extinct.
+During the following Pliocene, Old World hipparionins developed larger body sizes and higher crowned teeth to cope with environmental change, although their increase in hypsodonty was not as pronounced as in New World hipparionins.
 At the Pliocene-Pleistocene boundary, approximately 2.6 million years ago "stenonine" equines of the genus Equus migrated into Eurasia from North America, providing direct competition with the hipparionines.
 The last hipparionines in the Old World are Proboscidipparion sinense from China, and Eurygnathohippus cornelianus from Africa, dating to the end of the Early Pleistocene, approximately 1 million years ago.